 Insource stands against racism.

 It is heartbreaking to witness the pain and trauma caused to Black and Asian Desi Pacific Island Americans (ADPIA) from acts of racism, discrimination and injustice.
 We share in the sadness, disappointment, fear, and frustration facing our country, colleagues and families at this time.
 We believe it is not right to observe in silence.

 Sadly, the tragic event of the Atlanta mass shooting on March 16, 2021, is not an outlier.
-Neither is what happened in Minnesota to 20-year-old Daunte Wright on April 11, 2021 or George Floyd in 2020, or Ahmaud Arbery in Georgia, Breonna Taylor in Kentucky, Stephon Clark in California, Atatiana Jefferson and Botham Jean in Texas, Eric Garner in New York, and hundreds of other Black people, unarmed human beings.
+Neither is what happened in Minnesota to 20-year-old Daunte Wright on April 11, 2021 or George Floyd in 2020, or Ahmaud Arbery in Georgia, Breonna Taylor in Kentucky, Stephon Clark in California, Atatiana Jefferson and Botham Jean in Texas, Eric Garner in New York, and hundreds of other Black people, who were unarmed human beings.